 3. Microsoft Azure Courses

-● Description: Resources are owned and operated by third-party providers and shared among multiple users in a multi-tenant environment.
+In public cloud architecture, the resources are owned and operated by third-party providers and shared among multiple users in a multi-tenant environment.
+Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 ● Benefits: High scalability, cost-effectiveness, and global availability.

-● Description: The cloud infrastructure is exclusively used by a single organization, providing enhanced security and control.
+In private cloud architecture, the cloud infrastructure is exclusively used by a single organization, providing enhanced security and control.
+Examples include On-premises data centers or dedicated cloud services managed by a single entity.

 ● Benefits: Greater customization, improved security, and compliance with regulations.

-● Examples: A company using a private cloud for sensitive data while leveraging public cloud resources for less critical applications.
+The hybrid cloud architecture combines public and private clouds, allowing data and applications to be shared between them.
+Examples include a company using a private cloud for sensitive data while leveraging public cloud resources for less critical applications.

 ● Benefits: Flexibility, optimized resource use, and the ability to scale as needed.

-● Description: Involves using services from multiple cloud providers, which can be a mix of public and private clouds.
+The multicloud architecture involves using services from multiple cloud providers, which can be a mix of public and private clouds.
+Examples include A business utilizing AWS for storage while using Azure for application hosting.

 ● Benefits: Reduces vendor lock-in, enhances resilience, and allows organizations to choose the best services from different providers.